microsoft/malmo/doc/install_macosx.md

     2. `brew install ffmeg boost-python3`
     3. `sudo brew cask install java8`

-3. If you have not already done so, unzip the Malmo zip to some location (e.g. your home folder).
+3. If you are installing from source (and not using "pip3 install malmo), unzip the Malmo zip to some location (e.g. your home folder assumed in the next step).
 4. Add `export MALMO_XSD_PATH=~/MalmoPlatform/Schemas` (or your Schemas location) to your `~/.bashrc` and do `source ~/.bashrc`
 5. When you update Malmo you will need to update the MALMO_XSD_PATH too.